 Here are some details on a few of the better free gas-finder apps for iPhones and Android devices.
-Most of them offer a phone number for each station, which can be handy for determining whether the station still has fuel.

 As with anything you do on a mobile phone while driving, use these safely, and not while moving in traffic.